-Future planning will include the introduction of a 1 to 1 technology class in 2012.
+Future planning will include the introduction of a 1 to 1 technology class in 2012 and embedding of technologies in all aspects of the teaching and learning process.

 The continued focus on a positive school environment and attitudes will be evidenced through the improved behaviour data, School Opinion Survey data and the new buildings through BER (Building the Education Revolution) project.
+The school will work towards achieving criteria necessary to move into the Tier 2 level of School Wide Positive Behaviour Schools accreditation.

+Our school at a glance

 School Profile

-Coeducational or single sex: co-educational campus
+Coeducational or single s ex: Coedu icational

 Year levels offered: Prep - Year 7

-Total student enrolments for this school:
+Total student enrolments for this sch nool:

-Total Enrolment Girls Boys Enrolment Continuity (Feb 2010 - Nov 2010) 552 280 272 88%
+Total Enrolment Girls Boys Enrolment Continuity (Feb 2011 - Nov 2011)

+563 277 286 95%